MicrosoftDocs/dataexplorer-docs/data-explorer/engine.md

 ## Data cache

 The engine has a multi-hierarchy data cache system to ensure that the most relevant data is cached as closely as possible to the CPU.

-This system consists of the following three tiers:

-* Azure Blob Storage – persistent, durable, and reliable storage
-* Azure Compute SSD (Managed Disks) – volatile storage
-* Azure Compute RAM – volatile storage

-The cache system depends on the immutability of extents, and works entirely with compressed data.
-Data remains compressed even in RAM and is only decompressed when required for a query in order to improve query performance.
+The cache system depends on the immutability of extents, and works entirely with [compressed data](#column-compression).
+In order to improve query performance, data remains compressed even in RAM and is only decompressed when required for a query.

+For more information, see [Cache policy](kusto/management/cachepolicy.md).

 ## Text indexing